jramaya/marketingmd/index.md

 opportunities.

-1.4 KEYS TO MARKETING SUCCESS {#keys-to-marketing-success .calibre5}          --
+1.4 KEYS TO MARKETING SUCCESS

  A prime guideline for marketing success is to realize that establishing customer satisfaction should be the company's number-one priority.
 The only people who really know what customers want are the customers themselves.
 A company that realizes this will develop a marketing mentality that facilitates information gathering and maintains effective communication with the primary reason for the company's